 Both strategic and naive technical debt often are driven by business pressure to meet an important looming deadline.
-When a team's actual velocity trends higher than its projected velocity, the company has to make a business decision.
+When a team's actual velocity trends slower than its projected velocity, the company has to make a business decision.
 Do they cut scope to meet the desired release date or do they add more time to the schedule to accomodate the desired scope?

 In many cases, the business avoids this decision and instead asks the team to simply increase its velocity.
 In most cases, the team can only work at an accelerated pace by cutting back on quality or testing.
 These teams then begin to accrue technical debt.

 A prevalent myth is that testing is additional overhead, and by reducing it, we can accelerate velocity.
-The reality is that reducing testing increases debt and causes teams to go slower, because problems will go undetected until later, when it is ore time-consuming to fix them.
-That's why many Scrum teams have adopted technical practices such as test-driven development (TDD), where the developer writes and automates a small unit test before writing the small piece of code tha will make the test pass.
+The reality is that reducing testing increases debt and causes teams to go slower, because problems will go undetected until later, when it is more time-consuming to fix them.
+That's why many Scrum teams have adopted technical practices such as test-driven development (TDD), where the developer writes and automates a small unit test before writing the small piece of code that will make the test pass.

 Technical Debt Must Be Managed

 The above discussion illustrates why technical debt, like financial debt, must be managed.
 I'm not suggesting you try to achieve a debt-free status—in most cases that wouldn't be economically justified.
 Teams do need ways, however, to keep debt low enough that it doesn't significantly affect future development.